Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Approach

 \section{Approach}

-This section presents our proposed method, Learning Expansion of Graph Operators (LEGO fusion), beginning with key notations and then detailing the construction of our relationship graph, graph power expansion, and fusion strategy.
+This section introduces our proposed method, Expansion of Graph Operators (EGO) fusion.
+We begin by defining key notations, followed by the construction of our relationship graph, the formulation of iterative graph relationship updates as graph expansions, and our fusion strategy.

 \textbf{Notations.} Let $\gI_T = {1, 2, \dots, T}$ represent the index set.
 Scalars are denoted by regular fonts, \eg, $x$; vectors by lowercase boldface, \eg, $\vx$; matrices by uppercase boldface, \eg, $\mX$; and tensors by calligraphic letters, \eg, $\tX$.